 These differences will help you more accurately convey your intent or the intent of the character.
 Plus, it gives you additional opportunities to flesh our characters in fiction writing.
 When we know what someone thinks and feels, we start building that mental image of who they are, what they look like, their attitudes, how they feel about themselves or others in the passage, and their character.

 Engaging Them From Their Perspective

 In working with the addicted population, I have found that being clear in thoughts and feelings helps clients and me focus on whether we’re talking about feelings or thoughts.
-It’s distinguishing these aspects that helps us see which needs changing – the thinking or the feelings, to improve their lives.
+It’s distinguishing these aspects that help us see which needs changing to improve their lives.
+Is it the thinking or the feelings?